 Who it’s for: Those looking to rent or buy movies who also prefer to remain within Apple’s ecosystem.

 We’ve already covered services from Google, Amazon, and major TV broadcasters, but iTunes is ideal for those wrapped in the Apple ecosystem.
 Apple realized long ago that physical media was dying and was among the first companies to create a digital music storefront for MP3’s.
 Over the years, it did the same for movies and TV shows.

 iTunes has pretty much all the rental and for-purchase content you’ll find on other services, including both new releases and older flicks and TV series.
-Apple scores big points for content selection and purchase options, but gets demerits for not being readily available on every device.
+Apple scores big points for content selection and purchase options but gets demerits for not being readily available on every device.
 The pay-per-content scheme also gets expensive if you consume a lot of movies and TV, so we suggest using iTunes to fill in the gaps left by Amazon Prime, Netflix, and Hulu.